Eframix/Eframix/README.md

 ## Contributing

 We welcome contributions from the community!
 To get started:
-1. Fork the repository on [GitHub](https://github.com/efraimnabil/express-minimal).
+1. Fork the repository on [GitHub](https://github.com/efraimnabil/eframix).
 2. Create a branch with your feature or fix.
 3. Open a pull request with a detailed description.

 Please follow the coding standards and conventions in the repository.

 ## Technical Committee (TC)

-The Technical Committee (TC) oversees the direction of `express-minimal`.
+The Technical Committee (TC) oversees the direction of `eframix`.
 Current members include:
 - [Efraim Nabil](https://github.com/efraimnabil)
 - [Mina Magdy](https://github.com/MiinaMagdy)

-For more information on contributing, please visit our [GitHub](https://github.com/efraimnabil/express-minimal) repository.
+For more information on contributing, please visit our [GitHub](https://github.com/efraimnabil/eframix) repository.

 ## License